MurtazaRaza/resume-thecv/README.md

 4. **Optimize** selected bullets if you want suggested rewrites
 5. **Tailor** to a specific job description and approve only what is truthful and useful
 6. **Render** to PDF and plain text output

+## Section Order And Spacing

+The order sections appear in, and the spacing above each one, is configurable per CV:

+- In the editor's **Form** tab, the **Section order & spacing** panel (below Certifications) lets you move sections up or down and set the space, in points, above each section heading.
+- The same settings can be edited directly in the **YAML** tab via `section_order` (a list of section keys) and `section_spacing` (a `key: points` map; only values that differ from the default are stored).
+- Empty sections are skipped automatically, and the spacing controls affect the PDF only — the plain text export uses fixed spacing.

 ## Main Routes